Skip to main content

 Personal Property and Contents

-- The "like kind and quality" trap.The carrier selects the cheapest arguable "comparable" replacement, reducing the RCV before depreciation is even applied, creating a double reduction.
-Insist on true comparability in type, grade, features, and quality.
+• The “like kind and quality” trap.The carrier selects the cheapest arguable “comparable” replacement, reducing the RCV before depreciation is even applied, creating a double reduction.
+The fix is to insist on true comparability in type, grade, features, and quality.

 Building Your Depreciation Challenge: Step by Step

-When you receive a claim estimate with depreciation that appears excessive, take the following steps:
+When the claim estimate arrives with depreciation that appears excessive, the following steps build a clean record:

-- Prepare a written challenge.Draft a letter to the carrier that identifies each depreciation figure you are disputing, provides the independent data supporting a longer useful life, addresses the actual condition of the property, and calculates the corrected ACV based on appropriate depreciation.
-Cite California Insurance Code § 2051 and the requirement that depreciation be based on the property's actual condition.
+5. Prepare a written challenge.Draft a letter to the carrier that identifies each depreciation figure in dispute, provides the independent data supporting a longer useful life, addresses the actual condition of the property, and calculates the corrected ACV based on appropriate depreciation.
+Cite California Insurance Code § 2051 and the requirement that depreciation be based on the property’s actual condition.

-- Escalate if necessary.If the adjuster refuses to adjust depreciation, escalate to a supervisor or the carrier's complaint department.
-If the carrier will not move, consider filing a complaint with the California Department of Insurance, invoking the appraisal clause in your policy, or retaining a public adjuster or attorney to advocate on your behalf.
+8. Escalate if necessary.If the adjuster refuses to adjust depreciation, escalate to a supervisor or the carrier’s complaint department.
+If the carrier will not move, options include filing a complaint with the California Department of Insurance, invoking the appraisal clause in the policy, or retaining a Public Adjuster or attorney to advocate on the insured’s behalf.

 When Depreciation Becomes Bad Faith